-The not-so-secret desire of every Flash movie animation is to appear under the bright lights on the Web.
+The not-so-secret desire of every Flash movie animation is to appear in bright lights on the Web.
 In this part, we show you how to make that happen.
 We explain how to put all the pieces together to create a way-cool Flash-only site.
 You see how to build a Web site that contains a complete navigational system so that viewers can quickly get the information they need.
 We cover three techniques for creating a complete site.

-We also discuss the nitty-gritty details of publishing your Flash movie to a Flash Player file, the only kind of Flash file a Web browser can display.
+We also discuss the nitty-gritty details of publishing your Flash movie so a Web browser can display it.
 Besides the Flash Player file, Flash can create the HTML code you need and the alternative images you might want to use in case a viewer doesn't have the Flash Player.
 Flash makes it easy: Just specify your settings and click Publish.